 Why do you ask all women if they could be pregnant?

 If there is any chance you may be pregnant, the Health Center staff needs to know in order to protect your unborn baby and yourself from medication and/or treatment that could adversely affect a pregnancy.

 How do I give feedback?

 There are several avenues for patients to provide feedback regarding health services.
 You may choose to speak to the staff member providing care, the Medical Director, Office Manager, or Vice President of Health and Wellness.
-You also have the option of sending an email to the [[sthlth, Student Health Center]], telephoning the provider or director (757-221-4386), or submitting your comments online using our online feedback form.
+You also have the option of telephoning your provider or Medical Director at (757) 221-4386, or submitting your suggestions, comments or concerns using our online feedback form.